 With Brave you opt-in to view non-invasive ads and in return receive 70% of the revenue Brave receives in their crypto - the Basic Attention Token (BAT).
 At the end of each month you can simply withdraw the revenue you have generated or decide to tip content creators you like.
 This helps create an ecosystem which rewards content that is of genuine interest and allows you to control your privacy.

-Downloading the Brave Browser and setting up a wallet takes only a few minutes.
+Downloading the Brave Browser and setting up a wallet, or creating a Presearch account, takes only a few minutes.
 The real effort is in simply changing your habits so that all your internet activity happens through Brave and not Chrome, FireFox, Safari or Internet Explorer.

 If you already monitor how much time you spend online you'll get an idea of how much you might be earning in terms of rewards.
-For most people it is more than is healthy, so using Brave at least generates an income for you rather than ad networks.
-It's up to you whether you keep the BAT you earn, or decide to reward content producers.
-The value of BAT is subject to change which means that what you earn now might be modest, but worth significantly more in the future.
+For most people it is more than is healthy, so using Brave or Presearch, at least generates an income for you rather than ad networks.
+It's up to you whether you keep the BAT or PRE you earn, or decide to reward content producers.
+The value of these tokens is of course subject to change, which means that what you earn now might be modest, but worth significantly more in the future.